 I am having display issues after updating other plugins \ themes on my website.
 W3 Total Cache was working fine before.

-It’s likely the plugin author may have modified their JS or CSS in the new release, but the old versions are being served from cache.
-Clear the cache, and any CDN cache (if applicable).
-Sometimes, updated plugins \ themes can introduce duplicate code which may have caused a conflict.
+The plugin author might have modified their JS or CSS in the new release, but the old versions are being served from the cache.
+Clear the cache and any CDN cache (if applicable).
+Sometimes, updated plugins \ themes can introduce duplicate code, which may cause a conflict.
 If this is the case, you may need to revisit your minification settings.

 I see garbage characters instead of the normal website, what's going on here?

 If a theme or its files use the call php_flush() or function flush(), that will interfere with the plugin’s normal operation, making the plugin send cached files before essential operations have finished.
 The flush() call is no longer necessary and should be removed.

 I'm getting blank pages or 500 error codes when trying to upgrade on WordPress MU

 First, make sure the plugin is not active (disabled) network-wide.
 Then make sure it’s deactivated network-wide.
 Now you should be able to successfully upgrade without breaking your website.